jigx-com/jigx-docs-examples/docs/Widgets/location.md

 - Widgets are displayed on jigs in the [grid](./../Components/grid.md) component or [jig.grid](<./../Jig Types/jig_grid.md>) by referencing the `widgetId` (Widget Name).
 - The location widget can only be used on [grid-items](./../Components/grid/grid-item.md) with widget sizes of 2x2, 2x4, 4x2, 4x4.

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### location widget using address (4x2)

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-ygetPIUnrxb2slx34WxQr-20250221-115406.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-ygetPIUnrxb2slx34WxQr-20250221-115406.png" size="80" width="1224" height="2466" position="center" caption="Location widget with address" alt="Location widget with address"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-ygetPIUnrxb2slx34WxQr-20250221-115406.png" size="80" position="center" caption="Location widget with address" alt="Location widget with address"}
 :::

 :::VerticalSplitItem
 This example demonstrates how to configure a `widget` within a `default` jig and display it on a `jig.grid` using a `4x2` layout.
 The widget focuses on showcasing a specific location based on the provided `address`.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/location/static-data/location-address/location-widget-address.jigx" target="_blank">GitHub</a>.
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/location/static-data/location-address/location-widget-address.jigx).
-See the complete example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/location/dynamic-data/location-address/location-widget-address-dd.jigx" target="_blank">GitHub</a>.
+See the complete example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/location/dynamic-data/location-address/location-widget-address-dd.jigx).

-**Datasources:
+**Datasources**:
-**See the complete datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/location.jigx" target="_blank">GitHub</a>.
+See the complete datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/location.jigx).
 :::
 ::::